-PROBATE – GETTING COURT ORDERS TO ADMINISTER ESTATES
+AVOIDING PROBATE – IT IS BEST TO AVOID GETTING THE COURT INVOLVED TO ADMINISTER ESTATES

 Compassionate Legal Counsel During A Difficult Time

 When someone dies, two things need to be determined in order to administer the Estate:

 (1) whether a Probate is needed; and